2025 Arkansas State Red Wolves football team

-The 2025 Arkansas State Red Wolves football team represent Arkansas State University in the Sun Belt Conference's West Division during the 2025 NCAA Division I FBS football season.
-The Red Wolves are led by Butch Jones in his fifth year as the head coach.
-The Red Wolves play home games at Centennial Bank Stadium, located in Jonesboro, Arkansas.
+The 2025 Arkansas State Red Wolves football team represented Arkansas State University in the Sun Belt Conference's West Division during the 2025 NCAA Division I FBS football season.
+The Red Wolves were led by Butch Jones in his fifth year as the head coach.
+The Red Wolves played home games at Centennial Bank Stadium, located in Jonesboro, Arkansas.
 On September 6, the Red Wolves played the Arkansas Razorbacks for the first time ever.
 The game was played in Little Rock at War Memorial Stadium.